dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 **But why?**

 Why did programming get divorced from mathematics?
 And what do we do to bring them back together?
-To talk about this, we should first make sure we understand what a program really **is**.
+To talk about this, we should have a commonly understood, rough picture of what programs are.
 As promised last time, we will do it without technical jargon.
-Instead, we will draw some pictures.
+Instead, we will ... draw some pictures.

-# The essence of a computer program
+# A picture of a computer program

 An easy way to think about a program is that it takes some sort of input, runs, and when finished provides some output.
 This is true for all programs, small and large, simple and complex.